knightsUCF/COVIDGenomeAnalysis/README.md

 Codon Index, Length
 (2493, 3)

 The 2493 is the index of the codon, and the 3 is the sequence length.
 In their example they are using nucleotides (divide by 3) as the index.
-The same data can be derived by taking noting that to convert from nucleotides to codons we simply multiply by three.
-I wrote a customer parser to graph both of our data which can be found here:
+The same data can be derived by noting that to convert from nucleotides to codons we multiply by three.
+I wrote a custom parser to graph both of our data which can be found here:

 https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/parser.py